NeoTheSilent/A-Forgotten-Journal/README.md

-# P8-ES
+# A Forgotten Journal
-Pico8 - Visual Novel Test - A Forgotten Journal
+Pico8 - Visual Novel Test

 This program is a test to help better my understanding of nested tables, ensuring that I can properly work with stored information without needlessly overwriting it, and work under limiting circumstances to promote efficiency and cleaner code.